 Description

-Returns the minimum value of non-NULL
+Returns the minimum non-NULL

 .